HolyMeekrob/epicaricacy-web/src/content/fiction/tytf.md

 title: Harry Potter and The Year Time Forgot
 layout: page.html
 ---
-# Harry Potter and The Year Time Forgot

 ## Chapter 1:  Hedwig Dies

 "Get the fuck out of my face and go to your cupboard!"
 Mr. Dursley bellowed at Harry.